Learn basic HTML formatting you can use to format content in your posts and pages …

 Source: Wikipedia, HTML

-Important: Like all things online, HTML is also subject to frequent change, and sometimes these changes will no doubt have an impact on WordPress.
+Important: Like everything else on the web, HTML is also subject to regular changes, and sometimes these changes will affect WordPress.

-Currently, the latest version of HTML is version 5 (also called HTML5), and this change has introduced several new “tags” to keep up with new advances in web applications and web browser technology.
-As a number of older tags get dropped from HTML5, you should expect that WordPress will also keep updating its code in order to ensure compatibility with industry-wide coding standards.
+Presently, the latest version of HTML standards is version 5 (also called HTML5).
+This version has introduced several new “tags” to help sites keep up with the latest advances in web applications and browser technologies.
+As some of the markup tags used in older and even recent versions of WordPress get phased out, you can expect WordPress to continue updating its software to ensure compatibility with industry-wide coding and HTML standards.

 How To Use HTML Tags To Format Content In WordPress